gyulamad/Screen/README.md

 ```
 screen.color = COLOR(EGA_BRIGHT_BLUE);
 ```
 or by using the direct `Color` type which is different on each platform.
-If you are using SDL library, the Color will be an RED/GREEN/BLUE/Alpha SDL_Color struct:
+If you are using the SDL library, the Color will be a RED/GREEN/BLUE/Alpha SDL_Color struct:
 ```
 struct SDL_Color_ext {
     Uint8 r;